top of page

 These are the people who should be at the table as guidance is written and responsibilities shift to states.

-If you believe early childhood education should not be coded out of the future of work, there is a concrete step you can take:
+If one believes early childhood education should not be coded out of the future of work, there is a concrete step to take:

 Contact U.S. Department of Labor Secretary Lori Chavez-DeRemer and the Office of the Assistant Secretary for Policy and urge them to: